 The Bectu Touring Branch have published a recommended professional minimum rates guidance.
 The rates guidance is designed to help you negotiate your rates for work in Touring Theatre.
 These are recommended professional minimum rates agreed by members of Bectu's Touring Theatre Branch.
-They are not agreed with UK Theatre, or any other employers and employers are not obliged to pay them.
-However, we have seen some employers are beginning to pay at or above these minimums which is positive to see.
-We are also working with some willing employers to increase wages on their tours.
-Note, these recommended minimums do not apply to work done in the Commercial West End theatre sector. https://members.bectu.org.uk/advice-resources/library/3085
+They are not agreed with UK Theatre, or any other employers and

-If you are offered a buyout on a UKT/Bectu agreement contract then use the Bectu rates calculator to check what hourly rate you are being offered. https://members.bectu.org.uk/advice-resources/library/3084
+If you are offered a buyout then use the Bectu rates calculator to check what hourly rate you are being offered https://members.bectu.org.uk/advice-resources/library/3084